-It is easy to go down the rabbit hole of comparison and self criticism.
+It is easy to go down the rabbit hole of comparison and self-criticism.
 Why am I the only one struggling to scale up my startup?
 How does everyone else do it so easily and quickly?
-Self-compassion is key to stave off feelings of shame, guilt, and the pressure of appearing like one has it altogether all the time.
+Self-compassion is key to staving off feelings of shame, guilt, and the pressure of appearing like one has it altogether all the time.

-At OneValley we are here to provide our community of entrepreneurs the resources they need to successfully grow their business.
-We encourage our community members to not only get guidance from mentors and investors, but also connect with fellow founders and members who have walked in similar, if not the same shoes, and faced the same challenges and struggles.
+At OneValley we are here to provide our community of entrepreneurs with the resources they need to successfully grow their business.
+We encourage our community members to get guidance from mentors and investors and connect with fellow founders and members who have walked in similar if not the same, shoes and faced the same challenges and struggles.

 We want to take the opportunity to recognize that burnout is real.
 The stress that comes with leading a team, making make-or-break decisions often alone, and being solely responsible for finances is no easy feat.
 This Mental Health May, it is time to learn how to navigate mental health challenges hand in hand with entrepreneurial success.

 To honor Mental Health Awareness Month, we’ve partnered with Evolution Team, who are experts in this field.
-Join us on May 3rd for a webinar with Matthew Cooke, partner at Evolution Team, a coaching, consulting, and investment firm that partners with start-up and high-growth companies to drive long-term, holistic success through developing leadership, alignment and culture.
-RSVP here for an enlightening session focused on how to achieve Balance and avoid Burnout.
+Watch our workshop with Matthew Cooke, partner at Evolution Team, a coaching, consulting, and investment firm that partners with start-up and high-growth companies to drive long-term, holistic success through developing leadership, alignment, and culture.